 The site is updated regularly and we are always on the look-out for new material to add.
 If you have any information, photographs, recordings or contact details for any of the disc-jockeys we haven't been able to trace, please get in touch.

 Steve King Steve King joined Radio Northsea International on 23rd February 1973.
 He had previously worked in Rank Ballrooms, as well as freelancing for a number of BBC local stations.
 He says: “In 1973 I was a jock at the Top Rank Suite in Sunderland.
 At the time I sent a tape to Don Allen on board.
 They were looking for someone at the time (I can't remember who I replaced).
 It all happened very quickly.
 I met Brian McKenzie in London who offered me the gig on behalf of the company.
 The next I knew I was on the ship being very seasick.”
-Steve only stayed on RNI for a couple of weeks as his life on the Mebo II was plagued by sea-sickness.
+Correspondent John de Blok reminds us that Steve replaced Mark Slate and, after just one stint aboard, was in turn replaced by Graham Gill.
+Steve's sea-sickness meant that a couple of weeks on the Mebo II was enough for him.
 He later joined Newcastle's Metro Radio where he spent many years.
 He reverted to his real name of Steve Wells when he joined Capital Gold in London when the station opened in 1988.
 He spent five years in London, then nine at Piccadilly Radio in Manchester, first as a presenter then Programme Manager of Piccadilly 1152.
 He worked for Smooth Radio Manchester and Real Radio Yorkshire before joining Smooth Radio in the north-east.
 Of his time on RNI, he says: “I enjoyed presenting the shows, especially the short wave service at the weekend.
 (I remember receiving letters from listeners in the far east and Australia.)
 I did not like my life on board the ship.
 I went there at the time of year when the sea was particularly rough.
 I was constantly queasy, if not sick.
 I also found living on a ship very claustrophobic and I am very much an outside person so this combination meant it was not the place for me.
 I have never regretted leaving so quickly.
 I know lots of jocks loved being at sea but that was not for me.”
 Steve has very kindly provided some great photos from his time on RNI.
 (Many thanks to Steve and to Bob Glen for his assistance.)

 click to hear audio Steve King on the 8-10pm show on Radio Northsea International one Thursday evening in 1973.
 This is an edited version of a recording posted by Scotty on the Internet Radiocafé, now known as the Radiotrefpunt (radio meeting point) forum.
 Our thanks to him (duration 5 minutes 11 seconds)